-Star Trek: In the 20th century, the page-naming Curse was fairly consistent (to the point where Insurrection's crew made a point of calling the film "Nine of Ten" on set to stave off the odd number's influence).
+Star Trek: In the 20th century, the page-naming Curse was fairly consistent (to the point where Insurrection's crew made a point of calling the film "Nine of Ten" on set to stave off the odd number's influence, not that it helped).
 But this century the Curse seems to have gone off the rails — 2002's Star Trek: Nemesis flopped while 2009's Star Trek was a hit, contrary to their positions in the series.
 It is unknown whether this anomaly means the Curse has actually been broken, or merely inverted.

 Among those who do consider 10 bad and 11 good, there are several commonly proposed methods to realign the curse with "reality".
 One is using the sum of the digits as an indicator, or alternatively including the Affectionate ParodyGalaxy Quest as a Star Trek movie, inserting it between 9 (Insurrection) and 10 (Nemesis), as put bySam Hughes.
 Another theory states that Nemesis wasn't good because it was a multiple of five, and thus, like Star Trek V, was bad; in other words, the curse has a previously-undiscovered FizzBuzz property.
 This is followed by the excuse that Star Trek doesn't follow the pattern because of the interference of time-traveling Romulans — besides, it wasn't made by the same crew as the rest.
 Some have also taken to referring the reboot film as "Star Trek 0," thus placing it in an arguably even spot.

 The odd-numbered Beethoven symphonies are the classics (3, 5, 7, and 9.
 1, not so much), whereas the evens (except for 6) don't get as much attention.